MagedGDEV/CppInsights/README.md

 Now, the operation is more intuitive, and we can use the operators directly.
 The operator overloading makes the code more natural and readable, similar to how the operators works with primitive types.

->[!WARNING]
-> C++ automatically generates a default assignment operator for you, but it may not always do what you expect, especially when your class contains complex members like pointers.

 ### Important Rules for Operator Overloading

 1. **Precedence & Associativity:** You cannot change the precedence or associativity of operators.
 They will remain the same as predefined in C++.